reach-sh/reach-lang/docs/src/trouble/index.md

 "I'm running Windows 8 and cannot install Docker."

 Unfortunately, Docker Desktop does not support Windows 8.
-Also, Reach is not able to run on Windows 8.
+Thus, Reach is not able to run on Windows 8.

 Possible solutions are:
 * Upgrade to Windows 10 or Windows 11.
-* Partition the drive (or use a second drive) and install of a copy of a supported Linux distro.
+* Partition the drive (or use a second drive) and install a copy of a supported Linux distro.
 * Run a VM with a supported OS.

-It is likely that this option has the worst experience due to the splitting of system resources.
+  It is likely that running a VM has the worst experience due to the splitting of system resources.

 Executing `./reach version` on Linux outputs `./reach: Is a directory`

 * This error usually occurs when `reach` is being called from a directory where it is not installed.

   Compare where Reach is installed with the current working directory.

 * Check the current working directory with the terminal command `pwd`.

-If running `./reach run` requires `sudo`, then it is likely that:
+If running `./reach run` seems to require `sudo`, then it is likely that:

-* A component used by `reach` was installed/created using `sudo`, such as Docker or the folder directory.
+* A component used by `reach` was installed/created using `sudo`, such as the directory.

-Make sure that all components are installed or created without using super-user permissions.
+  Make sure that the current user has read/write permissions in the directory.

 * Docker might have been installed using Snap.

   Snap installation in Ubuntu creates permissions issues.
 Uninstall Docker and then re-install using the `apt` command in the terminal.

 ## {#ref-ts-vscode} Troubleshooting Reach VSCode Extension